 On May 20, the Conference voted to form what was then known as the Australian Prison After-Care Council.
 Judge Rainbow was elected President and Professor Norval Morris (Professor of Law, University of Adelaide SA) and Mr R Ince (Prisoners Aid Society,Victoria) as Vice Presidents.
 Rev H.G Weir (SA) was elected Secretary and Mr Frank Hayes (NSW) as Treasurer.
 Executive members were Mrs P.N.Frost (Fairlea Women's Prison,Victoria ) and Messrs J.D.
 Dwyer (Research Officer, Tasmanian Attorney General's Office) and C.A.Gannaway (Welfare Officer, Prisons Department, W.A.).

-Subsequently the Council, following resolutions of the Conference, made successful representations to the Federal government regarding pensions paid to spouses of prisoners, and assisted in the development of branches and organizations in Darwin and Alice Springs.
+Subsequently the Council, following resolutions of the Conference, made successful representations to the Federal government regarding pensions paid to spouses of prisoners, and assisted in the development of branches and organisations in Darwin and Alice Springs.

 - Next >>